-When severe weather heads your way, the safety and security of you and your family should be your primary goal.
+We understand that when severe weather heads your way, the safety and security of you and your family is your primary concern.
 But it also is important to take steps to safeguard your access to cash and other resources if you are facing a potential natural disaster.

 Here are seven important ways to prepare yourself and your finances for adverse weather events: